TactilityProject/Tactility/Documentation/ideas.md

 ## Medium Priority

+- Core2: support power off via software
+- Improve Setup: Show "Step done" screen
+- Make it more clear to end-users that an SD card is required to run Tactility
+- Warn if file operations are done from prohibited tasks (e.g. lvgl task)
+- Shell interpreter works recursive-descent algorithm, which requires a big stack size.
+Can we optimize this?
+- stopAppFromToolbar() in Tactility.cpp stops the top-most app.
+Change it so the toolbar knows for which app id it is created, so it can rely on that.
 - Consider not unpacking `.app` files and executing them directly.
 Might want to cache file offsets.
 Cache file must be pinned to app version.
 - lvgl-module's spinner relies on hard-coded spinner asset from Tactility main project.
 - esp_lvgl_port settings has a large stack size (~9kB) to fix stackoverflow when LVGL events (e.g. button click) do actions like file operations do actions like file operations.
 Can we reduce the callstack?